DESI-UR/VAST/Documentation/paper.md

 quasars from the Dark Energy Spectroscopic Instrument [@DESI]).
 To more efficiently process such large datasets, this Python 3 implementation of **VoidFinder** includes a Cythonized [@Cython] version of the algorithm which also allows for multi-process void-finding.
+When run on the 7th Data Release of the main galaxy sample of the Sloan Digital Sky Survey (SDSS DR7, [@Abazajian:2009]) on a single thread, `vast.voidfinder` requires only one minute to run, compared to the ~36 hours needed to run the original Fortran version of **VoidFinder**.
 The void-finding algorithm in the `Vsquared` package uses the `scipy.spatial` [@SciPy] submodule for fast computation of the Voronoi tessellation and convex hulls involved in the algorithm.